thegetty/bronze-guidelines/content/vocabulary/patch.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A type of repair most often mechanically set into the bronze surface, but which may also be soldered, welded, or cast into place (see [I.4](#I.4)).
-Patches are most often made of cut-out pieces of copper alloy that are the same as that of the cast metal, but they may be of a different alloy or metal (e.g., lead)."
+definition: 'A type of repair most often mechanically set into the bronze surface, but which may also be soldered, welded, or cast into place (see [I.4](#I.4)).
+Patches are most often made of cut-out pieces of copper alloy that are the same as that of the cast metal, but they may be of a different alloy or metal (e.g., lead).'
 ---

 {{< q-figure-group grid="3" id="35, 65, 125, 166, 168, 170, 172, 173, 187, 194, 198" >}}